RhubarbPHP/Rhubarb/docs/application.md

 $app->registerModule(new MyModule());
 ```

-The approach of configuring the base application object is obviously simpler.
-Extending the class is quite common
-for boot strap applications that allow you to extend the application and add additional modules.
-For example you
-could extend a BlogApplication and add a custom module to inject some new [UrlHandlers](url-handlers).
+> The recommended approach is to create a bespoke Application class for your application.

 ### Registering the application